Matthew 27:46/Mark 15:34 – ‘Why have you forsaken me?’

 ‘So then an actual and dreadful separation took place between the Father and the Son; it was voluntarily accepted by both the Father and the Son; it was due to our sins and their just reward; and Jesus expressed this horror of great darkness, this God-forsakenness, by quoting the only verse of Scripture which accurately described it, and which he had perfectly fulfilled, namely, “My God, my God, why have you forsaken me?”’
 (Stott)

 Perhaps surprisingly, it is William Barclay (DSB) who gives one of the most forthright theological accounts of this cry.
 Barclay says that Jesus had endured everything – ‘the failure of friends, the hatred of foes, the malice of enemies’.
 The one thing he had not experienced was the consequence of sin; the effect of that impenetrable barrier that sin places between ourselves and God.
-Now, at this moment, Jesus does experiences this, not because he is himself a sinner, but because he totally identifies with us as sinners.
+Now, at this moment, Jesus does experience this, not because he is himself a sinner, but because he totally identifies with us as sinners.
 In his pure and holy soul, which had hitherto known unbroken communion with God, he now feels the horror and desolation of separation.

-‘the only recorded prayer of Jesus which does not address God as “Father” is Mk 15:34 (par.
-Mt 27:46)…But here the words are those of Ps 22:1, and the very sense of forsakenness which they express may well be sufficient explanation of why the more familiar Abba did not come so naturally to Jesus’ lips on that occasion.’
+‘Here the words are those of Ps 22:1, and the very sense of forsakenness which they express may well be sufficient explanation of why the more familiar Abba did not come so naturally to Jesus’ lips on that occasion.’
 (DJG)

 MacLeod notes that for once, his address was not to ‘Abba’ (as it was even in Gethsemane, Mk 14:36), but ‘my God’.
 He stood in the relation not of a son, but of a sinner.
 He was numbered with the transgressors.
 He was sin (2 Cor 5:21).
 He was condemned to bear sin’s curse.
 No-one could deliver him; God would not spare him.
 God was forsaken by God.